input-output-hk/foliage/README.md

 # Patches

 Foliage also supports patches.
-Any file with `.patch` extension in `<package>/<version>/patches` will be applied as a patch to the source tarball before creating the source distribution.
+Any file with `.patch` extension in `<package>/<version>/patches` will be applied as a patch to the package sources.

+Patches are applied very early in the process, and they can modify any file in the source tree.
+This means one could use a patch to define a new package version (by changing the version field in the cabal file).

+Revisions are independent of patches, a patched cabal file will be subject to revisions just like the original cabal file.

 :warning: It is not possible to "apply a timestamp" to a patch.
 A patch changes the content of the source distribution and the repository can only